dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 YOLOX is one of the most recent YOLO series model that is both lightweight and accurate.

 It claims better performance than [YOLOv4](https://github.com/Tianxiaomo/pytorch-YOLOv4), [YOLOv5](https://github.com/ultralytics/yolov5), and [EfficientDet](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch) models.
-Additionally, YOLOX is a anchorless one-stage detector which makes it faster that its counterparts.
+Additionally, YOLOX is an anchor free one-stage detector which makes it faster that its counterparts.

 Before we start training, let's collect images of the license plate and annotate them.
 I collected about 40 images in total.